astropy/astropy/docs/table/indexing.rst

        4     9

-Note that by default, `~astropy.table.Table.loc` uses the primary index, which here is column 'a'.
+Note that by default, `~astropy.table.Table.loc` uses the primary index, which here is column ``'a'``.
 To use a different index, pass the indexed column name before the retrieval data::

    >>> t.add_index('b')